TriEmbed/edger/hardware/white/README.md

-# The "White" Edger development board ('cause solderless breadboards are white!)
+# The "White" Edger development board ('cause solderless breadboards are white)
 The White board is an Edger-compatible hardware system that can be made with off the shelf parts.
 At a minimum:
 1. An ESP32 dev board
 2. A Renesas "FORGEFpga" (formerly Dialog GreenPak) mixed signal FPGA on a DIP board.
 The project is currently focused on the SLG47004V-DIP that contains analog amplifiers and programmable variable resistors as well as logic.
 See